Dilyswww/math-424-notes/MATH 424 Honors Real Analysis.md

 Ex. $[a,b)$ is bounded, $x = 0, r = \max\{|a|,|b|\} + 1$, while $[0,\infty)$ is not.
 Ex. $E = \{a\} \neq \varnothing$ s.t. $d(x,y) = \begin{cases}1, x\neq y\\ 0, x = y\end{cases}$.
 Then for all $U \subseteq E$, for any $x \in E$, we have $U \subseteq B_2(x)$.
 Remark. $\{d(x,s)|s \in S\}$ is bounded above by $r$.
 Remark.
-Any subset of $E$ is bounded.
+Any subset of a bounded metric space $E$ is bounded.

 >[!note] Theorem 3.2.2
 >Suppose $\varnothing \neq S \subseteq \mathbb{R}$ is closed and bounded.
 Then inf $S$, sup $S$ exist and are in $S$